easbarba/zae/README.md

 PS: you may need to set PATH to find local packages.

+## Container

+Its as easy as any command to run `distro` locally:

+    $ make build && make run

+Test suite may be runned with:

+    $ make test

+After everything is done:

+    $ make purge

 ## History

 Distro began as a module of a super package called `cejo` and extracted as standalone to follow the UNIX main rule: 'do one thing, well'.